BradleyChatha/PersonalWebsite/PersonalWebsite/wwwroot/blogs/JsonSerialiser/post1.md

 ﻿@date-created 31-10-2019@
-@date-updated 26-10-2019@
+@date-updated 06-02-2019@
-@title Intro to metaprogramming in D #1 - Serialising basic D types@
+@title Serialising basic D types@

-One of the most overlooked, yet powerful features of D, is its extensively powerful [metaprogramming](https://tour.dlang.org/tour/en/gems/template-meta-programming) capabilities.
+One of the most overlooked yet powerful features of D is its incredibly powerful [metaprogramming](https://tour.dlang.org/tour/en/gems/template-meta-programming) capabilities.
 The aim of this series of blog posts is to teach and show off different aspects of D's metaprogramming features, and in the end create a semi-useful serialiser/deserialiser for JSON.